 Assertive Community Treatment

 Assertive Community Treatment (ACT) helps men develop skills to live actively and productively in their community without being consumed by their mental illness or addiction.
-Customized for each man, these services address each participants’ needs related to symptom management, housing, finances, employment, medical care, substance use, family life, and other activities of daily living.
-Our team is available 24 hours a day, and works with participants in their own communities.
-Services may be provided for as long as each man wants and needs.
+Customized for each man, these services address each participants’ needs related to symptom management, housing, finances, employment, medical care, substance use, family life, and other independent living skills.
+Our ACT team is available 24 hours a day, and works with participants in their own communities.

 Learn More >